BartoszCichecki/LenovoLegionToolkit/README.md

 _Runing a program_
  - Executable path: `C:\path\to\the\program.exe` (if the program is on your PATH variable, you can use the name only)
- - Arguments: ` ` (optional, for list of supported argument check the program's readme, webstie etc.)
+ - Arguments: ` ` (optional, for list of supported argument check the program's readme, website etc.)

 _Running a script_
- - Executable path: `C:\path\to\the\script.bat`
+ - Executable path: `C:\path\to\the\script.bat` (if the script is on your PATH variable, you can use the name only)
- - Arguments: ` ` (optional, for list of supported argument check the script's readme, webstie etc.)
+ - Arguments: ` ` (optional, for list of supported argument check the script's readme, website etc.)

 _Python script_
  - Executable path: `C:\path\to\python.exe` (or just `python`, if it is on your PATH variable)
  - Arguments: `C:\path\to\script.py`

 #### Environment

 LLT automatically adds some variables to the process environment that can be accessed, from within the script.
 They are useful for more advanced scripts, where context is needed.
 Depending on what was the trigger, different variables are added:

 - When AC power adapter is connected
 	- `LLT_IS_AC_ADAPTER_CONNECTED=TRUE`